nevdelap/ned/README.md

 ```

 ### To build for the release supported platforms using rust nightly.
 (Last tested on Ubuntu 17.10 with Rust 1.24.1 and Docker 17.12.1-ce.)

+This will be removed.
+When I wrote this originally, two years ago, musl wasn't as super duper easy as it is today with rustup.
+(Yay!)

 ```
 cd ned/build